Pope to allow all priests to forgive abortion during Holy Year

 Francis is the first non-European pope in 1,300 years and has marked himself out for tolerance on taboo topics.
 Although he has shown no intention of retracting the Church's opposition to abortion, he has alarmed conservatives by taking a less forceful tone than his predecessors.

-"This is by no means an attempt to minimize the gravity of this sin, but to widen the possibility of showing mercy," Vatican chief spokesman Father Federico Lombardi told reporters.
+"This is by no means an attempt to minimise the gravity of this sin, but to widen the possibility of showing mercy," Vatican chief spokesman Father Federico Lombardi told reporters.

 Deputy Vatican spokesman Father Ciro Benedettini said that "for now" the change would apply only during the Holy Year.